 Dr. Donna McGhie-Richmond

-Dr. Donna McGhie-Richmond (Associate Professor, University of Victoria, British Columbia) focuses on the role of universal design for learning and instruction and assistive technologies in enabling teaching and learning.
-She has established collaborative connections with school districts in BC and ministry of education-supported services such as Provincial Integration Support Program; and SET-BC.
+Dr. Donna McGhie-Richmond (Professor Emeritus, University of Victoria, British Columbia) focuses on the role of universal design for learning and instruction and assistive technologies in enabling teaching and learning.
+She has established collaborative connections with school districts in BC and the Ministry of Education-supported services such as the Provincial Integration Support Program; and SET-BC.

-Dr. Donna McGhie-Richmond, holds a Ph.D. in adaptive instruction from the Ontario Institute for Studies in Education/ University of Toronto (OISE/UT).
+Dr. Donna McGhie-Richmond, holds a Ph.D. in Adaptive Instruction, Curriculum, Teaching and Learning from the Ontario Institute for Studies in Education/ University of Toronto (OISE/UofT).
 She is an Associate Professor in the Faculty of Education at the University of Victoria.
-She teaches courses in inclusive education and digital and assistive technologies at the graduate and undergraduate level.
-Donna is an early adopter of online learning technologies and has been using them in her teaching for over 10 years.
-Extensive experience as a consultant and researcher in augmentative communication and assistive technologies as well as a special education teacher grounds her work.
+She teaches courses in inclusive education and digital and assistive technologies at the graduate and undergraduate levels.
+Donna’s current research interests are grounded in her years as a consultant, researcher and special education teacher.
+Her current focus is on the beliefs, roles and practices of teachers and principal leadership in supporting inclusive education.
+Donna is further interested in specific instructional frameworks, such as Universal Design for Learning and assistive technology, and their effect on student outcomes.
 While her research uses mixed methods approaches; her main interests are in qualitative methodologies and analyses.

 Research Interests